-Towards the end of the episode, Reid takes off his Kevlar vest.
+Towards the end, Reid takes off his Kevlar vest.
 The next scene with him shows him walking towards the front door of a house, and the vest is back on.
-When he opens the door, the camera angle changes and shows him walking in through the door, and the Kevlar vest is now gone again (and remains missing the rest of the episode).
+When he opens the door, the camera angle changes and shows him walking in through the door, and the Kevlar vest is now gone again (and remains missing).
 See more

 Attention, intrepid BAU adventurers.
 The land of Bermuda shorts, white leisure suits, and Sansabelt slacks requests your presence.